 Division of Humanities and Learning Communities

-The Division houses the Departments of Communication, English, English Language Learning, Global Languages, and Performing Arts.
-We offer Associate in Arts Degrees in Communication, English, English/Creative Writing Option, Global Language, Liberal Arts, Music and Theatre.
+Welcome to Bunker Hill Community College’s Division of Humanities and Learning Communities.
+We offer Associate in Arts Degrees in Communication, English, English/Creative Writing Option, Global Language, Liberal Arts, Music and Theatre, and English Language Learning courses.
 These Degree Programs prepare students to transfer to four-year colleges or universities to seek bachelors’ degrees in their area of concentration.

 The Division sponsors the College’s nationally recognized Learning Communities.
 In the Learning Community Seminar (HUM-120), first-year students integrate academic knowledge with personal experiences to examine the relationship among self, culture and society, explore career pathways, and map future plans.
 In Learning Community Clusters, students co-enroll in two or more courses organized around a social issue of interest, such as human rights or sustainability.
-Students who take part in BHCC Learning Communities are more likely to stay in school, do well in their courses, and achieve their goals.

 Finally, the Division supports the World Studies Emphasis, which enables students to demonstrate acquired knowledge, skills and competencies needed to live and work in a globally interdependent world.
 Students complete five courses from the World Studies Emphasis menu that are designed to foster an ability to appreciate and analyze historical and contemporary experiences of diversity locally and globally.